reepnao/Ft_printf/README.md

 # Ft_printf
-I'm coding ft_printf because putnbr and putsr are not enough
+I'm writing ft_printf functions because putnbr and putsr are not enough

 ## 💡 About the project